-In the 1700's John Wesley resurrected the model of the smaller Christian groups.
+In the 1700's Rev. John Wesley resurrected the model of the smaller Christian groups.
 To supplement the normal Anglican church service, he organized the people converted under his ministry into "society" groups They met weekly for fellowship, preaching, prayer and hymn-singing.
 Members agreed to follow three general rules: Avoid evil, do good and employ the means of grace God gives for spiritual growth.
 The three earmarks of the Methodists were tireless evangelism, emphasis on discipleship and a spirit of charity.

 The society groups could be divided into smaller groups called "classes" that would provide for even more intimate spiritual support and nurture.
 These classes were composed of about a dozen people who met once a week for spiritual conversation and guidance.
 Members spoke about their temptations, confessed their faults, shared their concerns, testified to the working of God in their lives and exhorted & prayed for each other.
 Every Methodist was expected to attend class meetings.
 Attendance was a requirement for admission to some other gatherings.